 Next you can enable or disable SSH or VNC.
 We recommend that you not disable SSH, and you can use VNC if you want to have access to the graphical desktop.
 By default Raspbian Stretch or later installs RealVNC server on port 5900.

-On all Linux systems, you can use the following command to show active tcp servers which you can connect to.
+On most Linux systems, you can use the following command to show active tcp servers which you can connect to.

 sudo netstat -lpn | grep tcp

 Lines beginning with "tcp" represent ipV4 services, while those marked tcp6 are compatible with ipV6.

 For tcp servers, the port is indicated by:

 <interface> might represent a specific hardware interface on the device.
 Most often it is set to "0.0.0.0" which means "all interfaces".